-Upon acceptance into the program, students will be required to attend an orientation in which they must submit:
+Upon acceptance into the program, students will be required to attend MLS350 Orientation to Online Medical Laboratory Science in which they must submit:

 - 1. Physical exam documentation from within the last 6 months - 2.
-Immunization record to include Hepatitis B series or deferral form and verification of a flu vaccine. - 3.
+Immunization record to include Hepatitis B series or deferral form and verification of a flu and COVID vaccine. - 3.
 Drug Screen (Program director will notify you of the date) - 4.
 Criminal Background Check - 5.
-Proof of personal health insurance. - 6.
+Proof of personal health insurance and liability insurance. - 6.
 Signed FERPA form if applicable.